Comparing Credit Card Rewards

-Or you might be interest in a card that gives you cash back as a percentage of your spending at everyday spots, in which case a typical cash back credit card is your best bet to earn rewards.
+Or you might be interested in a card that gives you cash back as a percentage of your spending at everyday spots, in which case a typical cash back credit card is your best bet to earn rewards.

 There are a lot of different types of credit card rewards programs—once you determine your spending patterns you can narrow your search to find the best rewards program for you.